dantegates/dantegates.github.io/_posts/2019-01-07-model-evaluation-for-humans.md

 # Deployment and beyond

-After deploying a model to production its standard practice to evalaute the model by comparing predictions to outcomes.
+After deploying a model to production its standard practice to evaluate the model by comparing predictions to outcomes.
 Below I'd like to discuss two other types of model evaluation you can incorporate post-deployment to help ensure that your model is (and stays) useful.

 ## A/B Testing

 When you have a new update or iteration of a model, how can you be confident that it will outperform the existing model?
 [A/B testing](https://en.wikipedia.org/wiki/A/B_testing) is a great practice to help you deploy with confidence.

 One particularly useful pattern is to deploy the new iteration alongside the current method (this could be a model or heuristic) and begin directing some small percentage of traffic to the new model.
-After obseving a number of predictions and outcomes an A/B test can be performed to compare the new iteration to the old.
+After observing a number of predictions and outcomes an A/B test can be performed to compare the new iteration to the old.
 If the result favors the new model then the amount of traffic handled by the new model can be gradually ramped up until it handles all of the traffic.

 A/B tests, and more generally hypothesis tests, are helpful for addressing other questions as well such as